AOMediaCodec/libavif/docs/avifdec.1.md

     or **\--version** for the available codecs).
     Default is auto-selected from the available codecs.

-    Possible values:
+    Possible values are:

     :   - **aom**
         - **dav1d**
         - **libgav1**

 **-d**, **\--depth** _D_
-:   Output depth.
+:   Output PNG depth.
-    This is available if the output format is PNG, and for y4m, depth is retained, and JPEG is always 8bpc.
+    Ignored when the output format is JPEG (always 8 bits per channel) or Y4M (input depth is retained).

-    Possible values:
+    Possible values are:

     :   - **8**
         - **16**

 **-q**, **\--quality** _Q_
-:   Output quality.
+:   Output JPEG quality in the range **0**-**100**.
-    Possible values are **0**-**100**, and default is 90.
+    Default is 90.
-    This is available if the output format is JPEG.
+    Ignored if the output format is not JPEG.

 **\--png-compress** _L_
-:   Set PNG compression level.
+:   Output PNG compression level in the range **0**-**9** (fastest to maximum
-    Possible values are **0**-**9** (none-max).
+    compression).
-    Defaults to libpng's builtin default.
+    Default is libpng's built-in default.
-    This is available if the output format is PNG.
+    Ignored if the output format is not PNG.

 **-u**, **\--upsampling** _U_
-:   Chroma upsampling (for 420/422).
+:   Chroma upsampling method.
+    Ignored unless the input format is 4:2:0 or 4:2:2.

-    Possible values:
+    Possible values are:

     :   - **automatic** (default)
         - **fastest**